 Many VPN providers allow the use on a router and your Raspberry Pi will only count as 1 device or 1 connection, no matter how many smartphones, tablets and computers are connected to it.

-A VPN router is also a very good choice if you want to connect a Kodi device to it.
+A VPN router is also an excellent choice if you want to connect a Kodi device to it.
 LibreELEC is a very nice operating system if you want to install Kodi on a Raspberry Pi.
-But there are no easy to use VPN apps for Kodi or LibreELEC.
-But you could connect your LibreELEC device to your VPN router and circumvent the issue.
+But there is no easy way to use VPN apps for Kodi or LibreELEC.
+However, you could connect your LibreELEC device to your VPN router and circumvent the issue.

 Don’t forget the rise of IoT (Internet of Service) devices!
 A lot of them will connect to Wi-Fi but have very limited options to install additional software.
 For a lot of those devices the only option to use a VPN is a VPN router.